joshwh11/pi_project/README.md

     **NOTE: In the script, you must change the URL to be 'http://localhost:9999/pins/' since the app is now listening on port 9999**

     You can now control the lights via requests on your laptop.
+In order to stop the SSH port forward, from your local machine run

+    ```ps aux | grep ssh```

+    Which will give you a list of SSH processes.
+Find the port forward process and it's ID, then use

+    ```kil <id>```